 Don’t hire anyone on the spot.
 Check out at least three different contractors before making your decision.
 Ask for references and meet with each contractor in person to get a feel for their character and professional conduct.
 Take note of whether they show up on time and their willingness to answer questions.
 Doing these simple tasks will provide you with important clues about their reliability.
 Be sure to ask your prospective contractor if they generally stick to their schedules or tend to fall behind.
 In this business, time is money.
 Any delay in a project’s completion can cost you a pretty penny.

 Finally, be sure to sign a detailed contract before making any final decisions.
 The contract should stipulate the final cost and estimated time frame for the project.

 3.)
 Consider long–term costs and benefits

-You don’t want to choose the most expensive option for every remodeling decision you’re going to make, but it often makes sense to pay more now if it’ll save you big further down the line.
+You don’t want to choose the most expensive option for every improvement.
+However, it may make sense to pay more now if it’ll save you big further down the line.

 Money saved: $1,250 (for a 10×40 area).

 Choosing the cheapest materials usually ends up costing more in the future.
-But that doesn’t mean go with the most lavish and expensive. in general, it’s best to go with the midgrade option whenever possible.
+Although, that doesn’t mean go with the most lavish and expensive.
+In general, it’s best to go with the mid grade option whenever possible.

-One significant area where you’ll see this at play is in carpeting.
+One significant area where you see this concept is in carpeting.
 Basic olefin and polyester carpeting will run you $1 to $2 per square foot, while wool costs upward of $9 to $11 per square foot.